 - 3. Click the Synchronize button at the top of the expanded Files panel. - 4.
-In the Synchronize with Remote Server dialog box, choose Entire 'Kinetic' Site in the Synchronize menu, and choose Put Newer Files to Remote in the Direction menu.
-Synchronize with Remote Serve
+In the Synchronize Files dialog box, choose Entire 'Kinetic Site' Site in the Synchronize menu, and choose Put Newer Files to Remote in the Direction menu.